-27. Request for Modification
+27. Request for Modification [Uniform Standard #s 11, 12]

 "Request" as used in this condition is a request made to the Board's designee, and not under the Administrative Procedure Act.

 The licensee shall demonstrate that he or she has met the following criteria before being granted a request to modify a practice restriction ordered by the Board staff pursuant to the Uniform Standards: